 NRCDV operates within a team structure, which has facilitated the development of core competencies as well as specialized expertise.
 The Programs & Prevention Team assumes the lead role to incoming technical assistance and training requests.
 The Policy & Research Team is also deeply engaged in technical assistance, training and resource development activities.
 The Communications Team is responsible for maintaining and advancing branding, marketing, messaging, and media efforts.
 NRCDV’s Operations Team provides comprehensive support for all programmatic activities.
 NRCDV’s key initiatives often involve cross-team collaborations as well as partnerships with outside experts.

-Arlene Vassell, Vice President of Programs, Prevention & Social Change
+Ivonne Ortiz, (She, her, ella) Vice President of Programs, Prevention and Social Change

 Patty Branco, Senior Technical Assistance and Resource Specialist

-Patty has been with NRCDV since 2003.
-She responds to requests from a broad-based constituency for information, technical assistance and training on a full range of domestic violence-related topics.
-Patty assists in the identification and development of resources to support NRCDV’s training efforts, and has been the lead staff in the development of several NRCDV publications.
-Her background includes anti-violence work in Brazil, where she engaged in research, community-organizing and outreach efforts.
-She has a Master’s in Community Psychology and Social Change from Pennsylvania State University.
+Patty (pronouns: she/her/hers) has been a social justice advocate for over 20 years.
+Drawing upon her lived experiences as an Afro-Latina immigrant, her work is informed by an anti-oppression and intersectional lens.
+With NRCDV since 2003, Patty responds to requests from a broad-based constituency for information, technical assistance and training on a full range of topics related to gender-based violence.
+She engages in the identification and development of resources to support NRCDV’s capacity-building efforts and has been the lead staff in the development of several NRCDV publications.
+Her background includes anti-violence work in Brazil at the intersections of anti-Blackness, poverty, and police brutality.
+Patty has a Master’s in Community Psychology and Social Change from Pennsylvania State University.

 Casey Keene, Director of Programs & Prevention